-While antihistamines or corticosteroids may help prevent the worst of these symptoms, sometimes it’s necessary to take additional medications to relieve increasing pressure on the sinus cavities and promote the drainage of excess mucus.
-Decongestants are over-the-counter medications that help break the cycle of congestion and mounting pressure.
+Antihistamines may help prevent allergy symptoms.
+But sometimes you may need to take additional medications.
+This is especially the case if you need to relieve sinus pressure and a congested nose.
+Decongestants are over-the-counter medications that help break this cycle of congestion and pressure.

-Decongestants work by prompting blood vessels to constrict, helping to relieve congestion caused by the dilation of blood vessels in the nasal passages.
+Decongestants work by causing blood vessels to constrict.
+This helps relieve congestion caused by the dilation of blood vessels in the nasal passages.

-In an effort to limit the damage to communities caused by the manufacture, sale, and abuse of this drug, congress passed the Combat Methamphetamine Epidemic Act of 2005, which was signed into law by President George W. Bush in 2006.
+Congress passed the Combat Methamphetamine Epidemic Act of 2005 to limit the damage to communities caused by abuse of this drug.
+President George W. Bush signed it into law in 2006.
 The law strictly regulates the sale of pseudoephedrine, pseudoephedrine-containing products, and phenylpropanolamine.
 Many states have also enacted sales restrictions.
-Typically, the medications must be obtained directly from a pharmacist, after showing a valid driver’s license and providing a signature.
-Quantities available for sale per visit are also limited.
+Typically, you have to see a pharmacist and show your ID.
+Quantities are also limited per visit.

 Side Effects and Limitations

 In rare cases, pseudoephedrine use may be linked to an abnormally rapid pulse, or palpitations, also called an irregular heartbeat.
 Most people do not experience side effects when they use decongestants correctly.

 You will need to avoid these medications or take them under close supervision if you have the following: